RiverTwilight/rene.wang/README.en-US.md

 Then, create a new Integration in Notion to obtain an API Key.
 Also, get your database_id.

-Finally, add two environment variables in the Github repository:
+Finally, add two environment variables in the GitHub repository:

 ```bash
 NOTION_API_KEY=<YOUR_KEY>